Link copied!

 The VP of IT doesn’t care about vendor consolidation savings.
 The CFO doesn’t care about system uptime.
 The Operations Director doesn’t care about compliance.

 We built 9 different ROI models for 9 different people.
 The contract closed because every stakeholder saw their specific problem solved.
 Each value proposition addressed a unique pain point.
-Each one tied to that stakeholder’s personal success metrics.
+These were tied to that stakeholder’s personal success metrics.

 Most sellers treat Legal and Procurement as obstacles to avoid.
 They wait until the last minute.
 That’s why contracts take 6 weeks to negotiate.